 - Sore, red or itchy eyes (conjunctivitis) – your doctor or nurse can give you eye drops to help

 Fewer than 1 in 100 people have very red, inflamed, peeling skin.
 Let your doctor or nurse know straight away if you have this.

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.

-Raltitrexed can harm a baby developing in the womb.
-It is not advisable to become pregnant or father a child while having this drug or for 6 months afterwards.
-Talk to your doctor or nurse about contraception before beginning treatment if there is any chance that you or your partner could become pregnant.
+This drug may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment and for at least 6 months afterwards.
+Talk to your doctor or nurse about effective contraception before starting treatment.

 You should not have immunisations with live vaccines while you are having chemotherapy or for at least 6 months afterwards.
 In the UK, these include rubella, mumps, measles (usually given together as MMR), BCG, yellow fever and Zostavax (shingles vaccine).

 You can have other vaccines, but they may not give you as much protection as usual until your immune system has fully recovered from your chemotherapy.
 It is safe to have the flu vaccine.

 It is safe for you to be in contact with other people who've had live vaccines as injections.
 There can be problems with vaccines you take by mouth (oral vaccines), but not many people in the UK have these now.
 So there is usually no problem in being with any baby or child who has recently had any vaccination in the UK.
 You might need to make sure that you aren't in contact with anyone who has had oral polio, cholera or typhoid vaccination recently, particularly if you live abroad.